Bizzaro/vaulty/README.md

 [![Security Audit](https://img.shields.io/badge/security-audited-green)](SECURITY_AUDIT.md)

 An Azure Keyvault TUI, written in Golang using [tview](https://github.com/rivo/tview/tree/master).
+Vaulty is a graphical frontend that runs `az` CLI commands under the hood — it requires the Azure CLI to be installed and authenticated.

 ![Screenshot](vaulty.gif)